Breast implant Types for Breast Surgery in Melbourne with Dr Carmen

 Fat alone or Hybrid Breast Surgery – Breast Implants and Fat

-A fat transfer breast augmentation utilises fat taken from other parts of your body through liposuction and then injected it into your breasts during surgery to create a better shape and better-looking result.
+A fat transfer breast augmentation utilises fat taken from other parts of your body through liposuction and then injected it into your breasts during surgery to increase volume and alter shape.

 Fat Transfer can be used on its own – Fat Transfer Breast Enlargement – without an implant or as a Composite or Hybrid Breast Augmentation – fat grafting with breast implants.

-The fat grafting option without implants is suitable for any patient who is looking to achieve a small increase in the size of their breasts and prefer natural-looking results.
-Typically an additional half to one cup bra size.
-Large volume fat transfer is riskier and not recommended.
+The fat grafting option without implants may be suitable for patients looking for a slight increase in the size of their breasts and prefer results that do not involve synthetic materials.
+The size increase is generally only an additional half to one cup bra size.
+Large volume fat transfer is not recommended and has more risks.

-The risks in this fat transfer procedure include infection, cysts, microcalcification, death of the fat cells, and even the possibility that the deposited cells will migrate out of the breast area.
-It may be necessary to undergo “touch-up” injections to maintain the shape of your breasts if you chose this option.
+The risks in this fat transfer procedure include infection, cysts, microcalcification, death of the fat cells and even the possibility that the deposited cells will migrate out of the breast area.
+It may be necessary to undergo revisions or secondary procedures to maintain the shape of your breasts if you chose this option.